 (d) A vacation period, once scheduled, will not be cancelled without the consent of the employee and cannot be rescheduled and/or exchanged without the consent of the Employer.

 19.4 Vacation Pay on Termination

-An employee who terminates his/her employment for any reason shall be compensated his/her full vacation pay as provided in Clause 19.1.
+An employee who terminates their employment for any reason shall be compensated their full vacation pay as provided in Clause 19.1.

 19.5 Callback